Ekliptor/WolfBot/README.md

 * **Backtesting**: test your trade strategies in simulation on historical data
 * **Web Plugins**: [Access social media data](https://wolfbot.org/social-sentiment/) from Twitter, Reddit, Telegram Channels, RSS Feeds,... to trade based on news and real world events (not part of open source version yet)

+### Key trading advantages
+* **Indicators**: Over 200 technical indicators (MACD, RSI, EMA,..), candlestick pattern recognition (Doji, Tri-Star,...) of of 20+ most common patterns, Fibonacci Retracements (upwards & downwards), automatic trendline (support & resistance) detection
+* **Strategy events**: All strategies emit buy/sell events that can be forwarded to other strategies using different candle sizes before trade execution.
+This gives you the ability to easily configure your bot to “zoom in” on candlestick chart data (for example from 12h candles trendline to 1h MACD to 10min RSI).
+* **Realtime**: Trades come in realtime via websocket connection from the exchange.
+Strategies can process (and react) on every single trade.
+Furthermore all indicators can be updated within the current (latest) candle as new data comes in.

 Screenshots of the Trading UI:

 [Trading Chart](https://wolfbot.org/wp-content/uploads/2018/06/trading-1024x605.png)